My flying 2000 to 2003

 Lucy’s wing is a Pacific Windcraft Vision Pulse.
 Its red streamer on the king post indicates that, at this time, she had less than 10 hours flying time after qualifying.

 That’s me in the orange puffer jacket.
-I was co-organizer, or ‘meet head’, of this inter-club competition.
+I was co-organizer, or ‘meet head’, of this inter-club competition in 2002.

 Ron’s glider, although a ‘topless’ high performance wing, could not get up with me in the Discus (see farther on) so, for the 2004 season, he bought a new Airborne C4.